Such an informative blog. There are so many framing designs, I know only one which is not mentioned here: steel house framing designs.

 Learn something new every day More Info... by email

 The process of frame construction starts with building up a sill on the ground, with the sill being attached to a foundation.
 Long studs are attached to the sill at set intervals to create a network which can be attached to the joists and rafters which make up the roof or additional stories.
 The frame may be additionally supported with cross bracing and other techniques.
-Essentially, frame construction creates a skeleton, and a fast crew can frame a house in only a few days.
+Essentially, frame-style construction creates a skeleton, and a fast crew can frame a house in only a few days.

 Once the frame is complete, walls and other features can be added.
 The structure grows progressively more stable as stiff flooring and walls are added, creating additional support and resistance to the elements.
 Within the structure, the builders can differentiate from critical structural walls, which provide support to keep the building safe, and partitions which can be used to divide and change the shape of various spaces within the structure for utility.